eoridaniel/System/README.md

 - Vitals
 - Tray Icons

-Then configure the applications for you.
+Then configure the applications for youand mount the `Vault`.